Chapter 41: Reversals – 160 AK, Early Spring

 The knights rode past.

 Using hand signals, he instructed his men to follow.
-What had looked like a dead end, contained a walled enclosure halfway down it.
-Dismounting, Stev’n opened the doors, looked inside, then smiled.
+What had seemed a dead end, contained a walled enclosure halfway down it.
+Dismounting, Steven opened the doors, looked inside, then smiled.
 Leading his horse within, he followed the left wall, which turned twice, making it far longer than it appeared from the outside.
 At its end, was a gateway just tall enough for a riderless horse to pass through.
 Beyond that, was a courtyard where they remounted.

 Otual remained strapped across the group’s ninth horse.